 - If your caffeine consumption is high

-- If you have a blood relative that has high blood pressure
+- A blood relative that has high blood pressure

 - If you are 65 or older

-There are ways you can reduce the risk of heart disease; these include changing a few of your lifestyle habits; looking to change your lifestyle habits doesn’t mean you can’t enjoy yourself – you don’t have to do this alone, you could use this lifestyle change to benefit you and your family.
+There are ways you can reduce the risk of heart disease.
+These include changing a few of your lifestyle habits.
+Looking to change your habits doesn’t mean you can’t enjoy yourself!
+Our blog on 6 Tips to Boost Your Immunity this Winter has some great ideas.

-We’ve all heard that we need a “healthy balanced diet” and it’s true!
-Your diet should be extremely low in saturated/trans fats and high in fruit and veg.
-Five hand sized portions of fruit and veg is enough; try choosing those that are vibrant in red colours as these reduce the risk of heart disease.
-A good source of protein such as fish, poultry, eggs, nuts, beans and seeds are high in vitamins and minerals that are important for your body to function properly.
+We’ve all heard that we need a healthy balanced diet and it’s true!
+Your diet should be low in saturated/trans fats and high in fruit and veg.
+Five hand sized portions of fruit and veg per day is enough.
+Try choosing those that are vibrant in red colours as these reduce the risk of heart disease.
+Fish, poultry, eggs, nuts, beans and seeds are high in the protein, vitamins and minerals that are important for your body to function properly.

-It’s all good and well having a balanced diet, but if you are adopting the life of a couch potato, this won’t benefit you at all.
-Staying active is incredibly important and 150 minutes of cardio vascular work a week is the recommendation; that’s only 2 and half hours of cycling or walking!
-Being in the outdoors and inhaling the fresh air into your lungs can really benefit you to making you feel better holistically, not just for your heart.
-Exercising regularly helps you sleep better, focus and keeps your heart healthy.
+It’s all good and well having a balanced diet, but if you are adopting the life of a couch potato you won't see many benefits!
+Staying active is incredibly important and 150 minutes of cardio activity a week is the recommendation.
+That's just half an hour of walking, 5 days a week!
+Being in the outdoors in the fresh air can really benefit your stress levels and well being, not just your heart.
+Exercising regularly helps you sleep better and focus more in your daily life.

-We know that some people can find it difficult dealing with their weight; but a healthy weight can really help cut back your risk of Heart Disease and aids in preventing and managing blood pressure and cholesterol.
-Not only is maintaining a healthy weight great for your heart; if you lose just 10% of your body weight, you will automatically improve your pelvic floor muscles that support your bowel and pelvic organs by an impressive 50%!
+We know that some people can find it difficult dealing with their weight.
+A healthy weight can really help cut back your risk of heart disease by lowering your blood pressure and cholesterol.
+Not only is maintaining a healthy weight great for your heart; if you lose just 10% of your body weight, you will automatically improve your pelvic floor muscles by up to 50%!